-Our business is affected by FDA regulations and similar foreign regulations which may affect the demand for our products
+Our business is affected by FDA regulations and similar foreign regulations which may affect the demand for our products $\,$

 Our endotoxin testing business is regulated as a medical device manufacturer under FDA regulations.
-We received a "warning letter" from the FDA earlier last year.
-This letter cited quality control and other problems in our operation at our Charleston, South Carolina facility which the agency considered to be in violation of the laws or regulations enforced by the FDA.
-The FDA has allowed our operation to continue to manufacture and sell the LAL product line produced at the Charleston facility.
-However, we must make prescribed changes to our production and quality control systems in order to maintain our license to manufacture at that facility.
-We expect to be able to meet all of the FDA's requirements in the near future, and have already made considerable progress in addressing the non-compliance issues.
-However, the FDA may conclude that our corrective actions are inadequate.
-If the FDA decides that we have not corrected the deficiencies noted in the warning letter, the agency could, among other things:
+We received a "warning letter" from the FDA earlier last year, citing quality control and other problems in our operation at our Charleston, South Carolina facility which the agency considered to be in violation of the laws or regulations enforced by the FDA.
+While the FDA has allowed our operation to continue to manufacture and sell the LAL product line produced at the Charleston facility, we must make prescribed changes to our production and quality control systems in order to maintain our license to manufacture at that facility.
+We expect to be able to meet all of the FDA's requirements in the near future, and have already made considerable progress in addressing the non-compliance issues, but it is possible that the FDA may conclude that our corrective actions are inadequate.
+If the FDA finds that we have not corrected the deficiencies noted in the warning letter, the agency could, among other things:

-o issue another warning letter

-- o request that we enter into a consent decree - o prohibit us from introducing new products - o require us to recall our products - o prohibit us from shipping products until we correct all deficiencies to its satisfaction - o temporarily revoke our manufacturing license
+- o issue another warning letter - o request that we enter into a consent decree - o prohibit new product introductions - o institute a product recall - o prohibit us from shipping products until all deficiencies are corrected to its satisfaction - o temporarily revoke our manufacturing license